rfl890/libschannel/README.md

 # libschannel
-A C library to make use of the Schannel TLS API easier.
+A C library to make usage of the Schannel TLS API easier.

 # Status
 Working, needs tests.